What are insulin pens and how do we use them?

 - level of dexterity required to use the pen

 One reason for this is that insulin pens have many features that make them safe and convenient.
-For example, greater dose accuracy and autoshield needles.
+For example, one randomized, open label, crossover study that compared pen use with a vial and syringe regimen found that 73 percent of people using insulin pens were confident about their greater dose accuracy.

-Other research shows that those using pens are more than twice as likely to be able to read the dosing scale.
-This is compared with those using the vial and syringe method.
+An observational study from 2015 shows that those using pens are more than twice as likely to be able to read the dosing scale when compared with those using the vial and syringe method.

-Insulin pen use may also help people stick to their insulin therapy routine.
+Insulin pens might also help people stick to their insulin therapy routine.

 - ease of use, particularly for older adults and children

-- ability to fine-tune and deliver highly accurate doses
+- the ability of a person with diabetes to fine-tune and deliver highly accurate doses using an insulin pen

-- portable, discreet, and convenient nature of the pens
+- the portable, discreet, and convenient nature of the pens

 - small and thin needle sizes that reduce fear and pain